 Rajat (Kapoor) offered me the role of the younger brother in “Ankhon Dekhi” which later was played by Rajat himself.
 I’d wanted to do another cameo in the film of the gambler don.
 He cast Danish in it.
 Although he was brilliant in it.
 And so was Rajat.

-You’ve spent 17 years (correct me if I am wrong) in the industry.
+You’ve spent 18 years in the industry.
 What have you learnt about people/relationships here?

 18 years, yes.
 It’s been wonderful.
 There are so many talented people here.
 And there are so many exciting new storytellers.
 Many of them are my close friends and for that I feel very fortunate and humbled to be very honest.
 It’s lovely to see newer talents, newer writers, directors, actors emerging every other day.
 And to see the variety of talents and what not.
 It seems our industry is finally breaking some stereotypes.
 And it’s lovely to be and feel a part of this transitory era.

 So many of those – Johnny Gaddar, Bheja Fry, Dasvidaniya, Chalo Dilli, Pappu Can’t Dance Sala, Manorama 6 feet Under, Badlapur, Mithya, Rab Ne Bana Di Jodi.
 However, Gour Hari Dastaan is very special and close to the heart.